OctoConsulting/18f-ads-pool-3/docs/Readme-sample.md

 </p>

 # Introduction #
 MedCheck is a responsive web application developed by Octo Consulting Group in response to the solicitation released by 18F for Agile Delivery Services (ADS).
 MedCheck leverages the APIs offered by fda.gov and provides analysis of adverse events and recalls of various drugs.
-Octo’s team used a user centric approach and followed an agile delivery process (Figure 1) in delivering the MedCheck application in multiple releases.
+Octo’s team used a user centric approach and followed an agile delivery process in delivering the MedCheck application in multiple releases.
 The key highlights of our approach include:
 *	Focus on user experience through the creation of user personas, user testing and market surveys
 *	Use of Kanban for managing the backlog for User Interface and User Experience (UI/UX) and DevOps teams
 *	Use of Scrum to manage the backlog and delivery of the development team
 *	Use of docker containers, docker hub and Jenkins to automate continuous integration and delivery

 # Our Approach #
-The following diagram (Figure 1) outlines Octo team’s approach for continuous delivery of MedCheck application in multiple releases and sprints.
+The following diagram outlines Octo team’s overall approach for responding to the solicitation and for continuous delivery of MedCheck application in multiple releases and sprints.

 ![Image of MedCheck](https://github.com/OctoConsulting/18f-ads-pool-3/blob/master/docs/images/approach.png?raw=true)